What is a chargeback?

 Customers seeking money back from a purchase made online typically have two options at their disposal.
 One is to request a refund.
 The other is to initiate a chargeback.
 Both create pain for businesses, but chargebacks are particularly costly with fees sitting between $30 and $50 per chargeback, plus the resources needed to fight illegitimate claims.

 In this article, we go back to basics to explain the differences between chargebacks and refunds from a merchant's perspective.
-We'll look at the pros and cons of each.
+We'll look at whether chargebacks and refunds are easier for merchants to handle.
 Plus, we provide tips for dealing with double refund chargebacks.
 Specifically, we cover:

 - What's the difference between chargebacks and refunds?